entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis wudingensis* is ?.

 94. Mesial marginal plate 2 restricted to mesial wall of pectoral appendage: absent (0); present (1).
+> Newly added by Luo.

-> Ritchie *et al.* (1992, Character 8). ???see Character 90 above.
+> - Resembling Character 90 above.

-> - **The mesial marginal plate 2 is enclosed by the dorsal/ventral central plate 2 and mesial marginal plate 1 on the mesial view.**
+> - The mesial marginal plate 2 is enclosed by the dorsal/ventral central plate 2 and mesial marginal plate 1 in mesial view.

 95. Visceral surface of posterior median dorsal plate: anterior margin narrower than exposed constricted posterior region (0); anterior margin as wide as or wider than exposed constricted posterior region (1).
 > Newly added by Yan, to distinguish two species of *Xichonolepis*.